thomasgtaylor/how.wtf/content/post/2023-04-26-find-all-files-containing-a-specific-text-or-pattern-on-linux.md

 ---
-title: Find all files containing a specific text or pattern on Linux
-date: 2023-04-26T00:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-04-26 00:40:00-04:00
 description: How to find all files containing a specific text or pattern on Linux
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Find all files containing a specific text or pattern on Linux
 ---

 Searching for a specific text or pattern across multiple files can be completed using `grep`.